-As your dog masters the walking-on-a-leash training, you can increase the difficulty by going to a street.
-I like easing into it by taking a dog for a walk on the street in the early morning, when there aren’t a lot of people out.
+As your dog masters walking-on-a-leash training, you can increase the difficulty by going to a street.
+I like easing into it by taking a dog for a walk on the street in the early morning when there aren’t a lot of people out.
 You can also try this later at night.
 Again, ease your dog into more activity around him as you train.
-If your dog isn’t responding well, end training, take a step back and try again later.
+If your dog isn’t responding well, end training, take a step back, and try again later.

 “Stay” is another skill with which you want to spend some time helping your pet.
 This skill takes consistent and gradual work.
 Start by getting your dog to sit.
 When he is in position, firmly say “stay.”
 Take one step back from your puppy but try to keep his attention on you.
 You can do this by holding up a treat, which should encourage your dog to keep his eyes on you.
 As your dog is watching, take another step away from him.
 Stand still for a moment, then encourage your puppy to come to you with the “come” command.
 Use an upbeat and playful voice to get your puppy to rush to you.
 This shouldn’t take much.
 Likely, your pup is ready to rush to you the minute you move away on your first step.

 When your dog is ready, conduct the same training but move three steps away.
 Use your dog’s success with the activity to determine how far you move.
 As with all training, gradually up the difficulty by moving farther and farther away.
 If your pet rushes to you, correct him, put him back in the sit position, and try again, a little closer.